Best vegan fine dining in London (2025)

 • Dietary: Vegan-friendly

-If you are looking for the Michelin experience then this is a great option for you.
-But do be wary of the fact that animal products are still served here, so you may well be sat next to a table of diners eating dishes like foie gras.
+If you are looking for the Michelin experience, then this is a great option for you.
+But do be wary of the fact that animal products are still served here, so you may well be sitting next to a table of diners eating dishes like foie gras.

 I found the flavours of many of their vegan dishes to be daring and exciting.
 It was an enjoyable meal and a great experience.